- 7 minutes to read

 Important

-Re-Indexing Historical Data
+Re-Index Historical Data (Optional)

 After saving, you can re-index to apply this Search Field to existing messages in your Log Databases.